gael-boyenval/debt-collector/README.md

 ex: `debt-collector check --changed-since=master` or `debt-collector check -s master`

+this flag is usefull to give you a report for the current changes and can be used as a pre-push, or pre-commit hook, to inform you about actions you could take to reduce debt.

 #### `--report-format`, `-f`: **string**

 **filesOnly** list only files with debt scores